New York Central and Hudson River Railroad No. 999

-New York Central and Hudson River Railroad No. 999 is a 4-4-0 “American” type steam locomotive built for the New York Central and Hudson River Railroad in 1893, which was intended to haul the road's Empire State Express train service.
+New York Central and Hudson River Railroad 999 is a "American" type steam locomotive built for the New York Central and Hudson River Railroad in 1893, which was intended to haul the road's Empire State Express train service.
+It was built for high speed and is alleged to be the first steam locomotive in the world to travel over 100 mph, with at least one (questionable) source claiming it reached a maximum speed of 112.5 mph.

 Development

+In 1892, New York Central's General Passenger Agent, George Henry Daniels, proposed a new, fast locomotive be designed to publicize the Empire State Express at the upcoming World's Columbian Exposition in Chicago in 1893.
 New York Central's Chief Superintendent of Motive Power & Rolling Stock, William Buchanan, had designed a class of 4-4-0 locomotives known as the Class "I", which were already capable of reaching high speeds, so it was simply a matter of making some modifications to an existing design.
 In 1893, locomotive #999 was rolled out of the New York Central's West Albany Shops.